rmosolgo/graphql-ruby/guides/dataloader/overview.md

 SELECT * FROM directors WHERE id IN(1,2,3,...);
 ```

 This technique was demonstrated in [graphql/dataloader](https://github.com/graphql/dataloader) and implemented in Ruby by [shopify/graphql-batch](https://github.com/shopify/graphql-batch) and [exaspark/batch-loader](https://github.com/exAspArk/batch-loader/).
 Now, GraphQL-Ruby has a built-in implementation, {{ "GraphQL::Dataloader" | api_doc }}.

-Learn how to use it in the {% internal_link "usage guide", "/dataloader/usage" %}.
+## GraphQL::Dataloader

+{{ "GraphQL::Dataloader" | api_doc }} is an implementation of batch loading for GraphQL-Ruby.
+It consists of several components:

+- {{ "GraphQL::Dataloader" | api_doc }} instances, which manage a cache of sources during query execution
+- {{ "GraphQL::Dataloader::Source" | api_doc }}, a base class for batching calls to data layers and caching the results
+- {{ "GrpahQL::Execution::Lazy" | api_doc }}, a Promise-like object which can be chained with `.then { ... }` or zipped with `GraphQL::Execution::Lazy.all(...)`.

+Check out the {% internal_link "Usage guide", "dataloader/usage" %} to get started with it.